cloudavail/aws-missing-tools/ec2-automate-backup/README.txt

 #
 ec2-automate-backup requires one of the following two parameters be provided:
 -v <volumeid> - the "volumeid" parameter is required to select EBS volumes for snapshot if ec2-automate-backup is run using the "volumeid" selection method - the "volumeid" selection method is the default selection method.
 -t <tag> - the "tag" parameter is required if the "method" of selecting EBS volumes for snapshot is by tag (-s tag).
-The format for tag is key=value (example: Backup=true) and the correct method for running ec2-automate-backup in this manner is ec2-automate-backup -s tag -t Backkup=true.
+The format for tag is key=value (example: Backup=true) and the correct method for running ec2-automate-backup in this manner is ec2-automate-backup -s tag -t Backup=true.
 #
 ## Optional Parameters:
 #
--r <region> - the region that contains the EBS volumes that you wish to have a snapshot created for.
+-r <region> - the region that contains the EBS volumes for which you wish to have a snapshot created.
--s <selection_method> - the selection method for which EBS volumes will be selected.
+-s <selection_method> - the selection method by which EBS volumes will be selected.
 Currently supported selection methods are "volumeid" and "tag."
-The selection method "volumeid" identifies EBS volumes for which a snapshot should be taken by volumeid whereas the selection method "tag" identifies EBS volumes for which a snapshot should be taken by a user provided "tag".
+The selection method "volumeid" identifies EBS volumes for which a snapshot should be taken by volume id whereas the selection method "tag" identifies EBS volumes for which a snapshot should be taken by a key=value format tag.
 #
 # Potential Uses and Methods of Use:
 #
-* Backup multiple EBS volumes using as follows: ec2-automate-backup -v "vol-6d6a0527 vol-636a0112"
+* To backup multiple EBS volumes use ec2-automate-backup as follows: ec2-automate-backup -v "vol-6d6a0527 vol-636a0112"
-* Backup a selected group of EBS volumes on a schedule tag each volume you wish to backup with the tag "backup=true" and run ec2-automate-backup using cron as follows: ec2-automate-backup -s tag -t "backup=true"
+* To backup a selected group of EBS volumes on a daily schedule tag each volume you wish to backup with the tag "Backup=true" and run ec2-automate-backup using cron as follows: 0 0 * * 0 ec2-automate-backup -s tag -t "Backup=true"
-* Backup a selected group of EBS volumes on a schedule tag each volume you wish to backup with the tag "Backup-Daily=true" and/or "Backup-Monthly=true" and run ec2-automate-backup using cron as follows:
+* To backup a selected group of EBS volumes on a daily and/or monthly schedule tag each volume you wish to backup with the tag "Backup-Daily=true" and/or "Backup-Monthly=true" and run ec2-automate-backup using cron as follows:
  - 0 0 * * 0 ec2-user /home/ec2-user/ec2-automate-backup.sh -s tag -t "Backup-Daily=true"
  - 0 0 1 * * ec2-user /home/ec2-user/ec2-automate-backup.sh -s tag -t "Backup-Monthly=true"
 #